Interstate 895 southbound at the Westchester and MTA #6 Subway line bridges. 12/15/17

 AASHTO deleted I-278 along the unbuilt Sheridan Expressway on June 23, 1969 while renumbering the remaining portion of the freeway as Interstate 895.
 The meeting also redesignated the Bruckner Expressway east from the Sheridan as I-278 in place of Interstate 878.

 Discussion in the mid-2000s involved removing the Sheridan Expressway and converting the freeway into a surface road and linear park.
 Community leaders previously advocated for the expressway removal in the mid 1990s, but the idea did not gain enough traction to move forward.
 New York State DOT (NYSDOT) rejected a similar proposal to remove the freeway in July 2010, citing traffic analysis that forced traffic onto local streets.
 Local advocates turned their attention to the city level, leading to a $1.5 million TIGER grant from the U.S. DOT to study the removal.
 The subsequent study released by the city in June 2013 recommended a surface road with wide sidewalks and planted buffers.
 City Council endorsed the plan in March 2014.
 The plan was eventually approved by NYSDOT,2 and the 2016-17 state budget agreement made in March 2016 included $97 million to decommission the Sheridan Expressway and create an urban boulevard.3

 The MPO passed a resolution in April 2017 to reclassify Interstate 895 as an at-grade Urban Arterial.
-NYSDOT proposals retain the ramp connections at both I-278 to the south and I-95 to the north, with the arterial remaining on the National Network of Qualifying Highways, permitting truck access.
-The route will be renumbered as New York 895.1 Construction on the Arthur Sheridan Enhancement Project gets underway in the fall of 2018.
+NYSDOT proposals retained the ramp connections at both I-278 to the south and I-95 to the north, with the arterial remaining on the National Network of Qualifying Highways, permitting truck access.
+Renamed Sheridan Boulevard, the route was renumbered as NY 895.1 Construction on the Arthur Sheridan Enhancement Project started in Fall 2018.